-Project-specific, hand turned door knobs designed as part of our ongoing interest into the relationship between traditional, direct hand input, and contemporary, digital modes of craftsmanship.
+Project-specific, hand turned door knob designed as part of our ongoing interest into the relationship between traditional, direct hand input, and contemporary, digital modes of craftsmanship.

 Our response to the project originated from a curiosity of details present on the external envelope of the existing residence, primarily the pyramid stretcher brick consisting of three equal projecting pyramidal forms.